Efficiency in Lung Transplant Allocation Strategies: The Waiting List

 The effect of an allocation rule $ \Gamma $ is measured by the long-term average expected total life, including life in waiting list and post-transplantation, of all patients ever enter the waiting list.
 The $k$th patient's total life is equal to

 where $ d\tilde{N}_{i,n+1}^{(k)}(s) = 1 $ if $T^{(k)}_T =s$ and $ d\tilde{N}_{i,n+1}^{(k)}(s) = 0 $ otherwise.

 It is shown in \cite{Zou:2015ur} that \eqref{eq: total_life} can be rewritten as

-where $ \tilde{R}^{(k)}(s) = R^{(k)}(s)- \big(\inf_{t\ge 0} \{X^{(k)}(t)=0\} - s \big) $ denotes the difference between the $k$th patient's residual life with and without immediate transplantation at time $s$.
+where $ \tilde{R}^{(k)}(s) = R^{(k)}(s)- \big(\inf_{t\ge 0} \{X^{(k)}(t)=0\} - s \big) $ denotes the difference between the $k$th patient's residual life with transplantation at time $s$ and residual life if never transplanted.
 Note that the last term in \eqref{eq: total_life_rewrite} is invariant to allocation rules, and therefore the expected long-term average total life is equal to the long-term average of expected life gain from transplantation

 plus a constant that is invariant to allocation rules.
 For simplicity of notation, we will use \eqref{eq: life gain} as the objective function in searching for optimal allocation rules.